smu095/presentations/mcmc-pymc3-101/docs/README.md

 ## Interlude: Bayes' theorem

-Bayes' rule states that the conditional probability of an event $A$ given event $B$ can be expressed by
+Bayes'  theorem states that the conditional probability of an event $A$ given event $B$ can be expressed by

 $p(A|B) = \dfrac{p(A)p(B|A)}{p(B)}$.

-Bayes' theorem can also be applied to parameter estimation, where the expression becomes:
+Bayes' theorem can also be applied to parameter estimation, where the expression becomes

 $p(\theta\, \vert\, X,y) = \dfrac{p(\theta) p(y\, \vert\, X,\theta)}{p(y \, \vert \,X)}$,